colmenasio/ALU_INT_web_scraper/README.md

 ## Roadmap

 - [x] Methods to fetch links to news from the main page
+    - [ ] Switch to CSS selectors as any normal human being would
 - [x] Serialize news in a parse-able format
     - [ ] Implement API for particular webs that offer it
 - [x] AI analysis yayyy: